Wills and Probate

 - ensure that relatives you want to exclude for inheriting do not end up receiving your assets.

-As well as helping with how to make a Will, we can also help with estate planning, inheritance tax advice and other issues around planning for the future.
+As well as helping with how to make a Will, we can also help with estate planning and other issues around planning for the future.

 Power of Attorney